jtregenza/storytale-site-2021/posts/cash-converters.md

 ![HAGL Post Concept](/images/case-studies/cash-converters/HAGL-Post-Concept.png "HAGL Post Concept")

 The HAGL post is the physical store comes to play.
 Harkening back to the Trading Posts of yore, this is where buyers and HAGLers can drop off and pick up their items from the HAGL boxes.
-Once a HAGL has been confirmed, the HAGLer drops the item into their preferred HAGL Post where one of the staff then confirms the item is what is being sold and then transports the item into the appropriate HAGL boxes (which come in 4 specific sizes).
+Once a HAGL has been confirmed, the HAGLer drops the item into their preferred HAGL Post where one of the staff then confirms the item is what is being sold and then transports the item into the appropriate HAGL boxes.
 By transforming the stores into trading posts that only have stock when sales have occurred, this seeks to decrease the depreciating or lost stock that Cash Converters accumulates year on year.
-The consumer then has piece of mind when collecting from the HAGL post in their own safety, with check in facilities and lock posts for their items.
+The consumer then has piece of mind when collecting from the HAGL post in their own safety, with check in facilities and lock boxes for their items.

-The proposed metamorphosis to take the second-hand retailer to a peer-to-peer marketplace with brick and mortar collection establishments prioritises safety and transparency while diminishing points of revenue loss for the business.